mongodb/motor/doc/api-tornado/gridfs.rst

         - `revision` (optional): Which revision (documents with the same filename and different uploadDate) of the file to retrieve.
           Defaults to -1 (the most recent revision).
-        - `callback`: (optional): function taking (result, error), executed when operation completes

-      If a callback is passed, returns None, else returns a Future that resolves to a :class:`MotorGridOut`.
+      Returns a Future that resolves to a :class:`MotorGridOut`.

       :Note: Revision numbers are defined as follows: